lambrospetrou/lambrospetrou.github.io/src/_posts/2023-09-10-big-tech-software-interviews.md

 At this point, the system should be well-defined with enough detail, and all the components are fleshed out.

-Now is the time to start discussing about constraints of the system, its limitations, and single points of failure.
+For the next 5-10 minutes, you should start discussing about constraints of the system, its limitations, and single points of failure.

 Examples:
 - If you use a cache what happens if it crashes?